truongnh1992/truongnh1992.github.io/_posts/2025-12-16-production-ready-ai-agent-with-google-adk-and-mcp-on-cloud-run.md

 *   **Google ADK simplifies UI**: You don't need to build a frontend from scratch; ADK provides a chat interface with streaming support out of the box.
 *   **Cloud Run is perfect for tools**: Serverless is the ideal home for sporadic tool usage-efficient, cost-effective, and scalable.

-## Next Steps

-Want to build this yourself?
-Check out the full source code in the [repository](https://github.com/truongnh1992/mcp-on-cloudrun).

 Happy coding! 🚀